anderssandstrom/e3-ecmcPlugin_Advanced/README.md

 Note: Only the first non NULL function will be used (starting from funcArg0...)

 ## PLC constants
 Custom ecmc PLC-constants can be implemented in plugins.
 Currentlly the interface supports implementation of up to 64 plc constants.
-Each plc constant needs to be defined by the struct "ecmcOnePlcFunc":
+Each plc constant needs to be defined by the struct "ecmcOnePlcConst":
 ```
 struct ecmcOnePlcConst{
   const char *constName;